fusion44/blitz_api/README.md

 make generate-client-libs
 ```
 > ⚠️ The first run requires `sudo` as it must download a Java .jar file to the system npm package folder.

-### Before you commit

-This project uses [pre-commit](https://pre-commit.com) to keep the source code structured.
-Please make sure to run either `make pre_commit` or `pre-commit run --all-files`.
-The CI pipeline will reject pull requests that fail this step.
-This step helps to ensures that the source code is formatted consistently and pull requests are as tidy as possible.

 ### [Swagger / OpenAPI](https://swagger.io)